 From its headquarters in Paris, Weber Shandwick France has access to the extensive regional and global resources of its parent company.

-While smaller than Weber Shandwick’s powerhouse operations in the UK, Germany, and the Middle East, the French operation was a significant contributor to growth in 2021, with fee income up by 19%.
-And that was no one-off, since the firm has grown by almost 65% over the past three years, under the leadership of Eloi Asseline, previously with Lewis and M&C Saatchi.
-New business in 2021 came from clients such as Lilly, Nespresso and Purina, while the firm’s major French clients remain Nestle and Nestle Waters.
+While smaller than Weber Shandwick’s powerhouse operations in the UK, Germany, and the Middle East, the French business was a significant contributor to growth in 2022, with fee income up by high double digits.
+New business in 2022 came from clients such as Purina, Sanofi and Ceva Logistics, including creative strategy projects, while the firm’s biggest clients in France remain Nestle, Nespresso and Moderna.